Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 From a bad debt perspective, a lot of that's related to some actually positive bad debt results we had in the prior year that were, I would say, significant relative to what would be normal for us.
 So, when that comparison hits, it actually elevates what would be a growth in our admin costs for this year on that side of it.

 I think a couple of other pieces of that, again, certainly from a segment perspective, as what I've talked about mostly relates to the U.S. side.
 We certainly did have some higher levels of expense growth in our International businesses, so much we've talked about.
-There's some start-up cost with a new customer in Mexico and some investment costs that we've put into the UK Again, all of that now is actually factored into our cost structure, which would not have been something you had been used to seeing as much last year because we'd always talked about ex Brakes but, obviously, includes all that and – so, I would say those are really some of the primary callouts and, again, the hurricane, again, did have some productivity impact there, without a doub.
+There's some start-up cost with a new customer in Mexico and some investment costs that we've put into the UK Again, all of that now is actually factored into our cost structure, which would not have been something you had been used to seeing as much last year because we'd always talked about ex Brakes but, obviously, includes all that and – so, I would say those are really some of the primary callouts and, again, the hurricane, again, did have some productivity impact there, without a doubt.
 But I think it's a few – collection of a few things.
 We still feel good about our ability to manage costs still in this area going forward.

 Thomas L. Bené - Sysco Corp.